ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 ### Getting File Size

-The `Unix.stat` function can be used to get the size of a file.
+The `Unix.stat` function can be used to get a file's size.
 This function returns a record with various file attributes, including its size.

 ```ocaml